City Lit a cappella

 What is the course about?

 Practise the skills involved in part-singing: listening, reading music and following a vocal score, good intonation, good timing, memorising parts to song arrangements.
-We operate and rehearse as a performance group.
-We maintain a body of repertoire and we will tackle new arrangements.
+Although we operate as an ensemble, you will on occasion sing solo in rehearsals.

 This course will be delivered online and in person, and will involve tutor presentation and class discussion.
 Student preparation and homework outside class times is strongly encouraged.
 To fully participate in this online class you will need: